-The Company's financial results are segmented into two separate reportable segments: food retailing, through wholly-owned Sobeys, and investments and other operations which includes: (1) a 41.5 percent equity accounted interest in Crombie REIT; and (2) interests in Genstar.
-The Company's segmented financial information for fiscal 2016 and 2015 is contained in the "Consolidated Financial Statements", which is incorporated into this AIF by reference, a copy of which has been filed on SEDAR at www.sedar.com.
+The Company's financial results are segmented into two separate reportable segments: food retailing, through wholly-owned Sobeys, and investments and other operations which includes (1) a 41.5 percent equity accounted interest in Crombie REIT; and (2) interests in Genstar.
+The Company's segmented financial information for fiscal 2017 and 2016 is contained in the "Consolidated Financial Statements", which is incorporated into this AIF by reference, a copy of which has been filed on SEDAR at www.sedar.com.

-While Sobeys' passion for food, excellence in customer service and commitment to innovation have been instrumental to the Company's growth, so has its focus on related real estate.
-More than 50 years ago, the Company began to capitalize on the strategic advantages and investment potential that came from owning the property associated with Sobeys' growing retail network.
-Ever since, these two businesses have been the foundation of the Company's ability to create sustainable, long-term value.
+Sobeys' 110 years of growth and success are rooted in its passion for food, excellence in customer service and commitment to innovation.
+More than 50 years ago, the Company also began to capitalize on the strategic advantages and investment potential that come from owning the property associated with Sobeys' growing retail network.
+Ever since, these two businesses have formed a firm foundation supporting the Company's ability to create sustainable, long-term value.